gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

   Causes a sorted list of symbol names and values to be listed on the standard output file.

+.. index:: -T (gnatprep)

+:samp:`-T`
+  Use LF as line terminators when writing files.
+By default the line terminator of the host (LF under unix, CR/LF under Windows) is used.

 .. index:: -u (gnatprep)

 :samp:`-u`
   Causes undefined symbols to be treated as having the value FALSE in the context of a preprocessor test.
 In the absence of this option, an undefined symbol in a `#if` or `#elsif` test will be treated as an error.

+.. index:: -v (gnatprep)

+:samp:`-v`
+  Verbose mode: generates more output about work done.

 Note: if neither *-b* nor *-c* is present,